Bent's New Fort: History

 Sufficient merchandise had arrived so that Bent could resume trading with Native Americans.
 However, Bent had not been able to sustain trading to the same levels of the 1830s and 1840s at the Old Fort.
 The steady stream of westward travelers had reduced wildlife, including buffalo.
 For example, cutting down cottonwood trees adversely affecting habitat for wildlife, reducing game available for hunting.
 The fur trade had also declined significantly.
 All of this resulted in hunger among Native Americans and fewer buffalo hides that could be traded for goods.
 For instance, the Arapaho, led by Little Raven, who camped near the fort had difficulty sustaining life by 1857 and children had distended stomachs from starvation.
 Hunger, plans for a railroad to cut through Cheyenne and Arapaho hunting grounds, and the increased pressure of settlers resulted in apprehension among Native Americans.

 This new trading post was not profitable and in July 1857, Bent leased it briefly to the United States Army and ran it again as a trading post.
 By 1860, an area near the fort was a distribution point for annuity goods for the Cheyenne and Arapaho, who were starving and in need of the provisions as they headed east for a buffalo hunt; "their women and children had become very faint and hungry."
 Bent refused to use the fort as storage facilities because it would become a potential area of conflict and theft.
 Annuity goods were provided by treaties in exchange for reduced access to ancestral land, such as hunting grounds.

 In July 1860, the Army rented the facility and used it for storage of annuity goods for the Cheyenne and Arapaho.
 Barracks were built around the fort and additional defensive features were added, like diamond-shaped gun emplacements on newly-erected earthenworks that surrounded the fort.
-It was initially named Fort Flaunteroy.
-It was then named Fort Wise, and finally Fort Lyon.
+The Army facility was initially named Fort Flaunteroy, then Fort Wise, and then Fort Lyon.
+The Bent's Fort, Colorado Territory, post office operated from June 4, 1863, until December 2, 1873.
 The Army was located at the fort until 1867 when it moved to the new Fort Lyon fort following flooding of the Arkansas River.
 The site was not used after the Army relocated.

 When Bent leased the fort to the Army, he moved to south side of the Arkansas River at the mouth of the Purgatoire River near Boggsville and built a stockade called Purgatory Stockade.
 He lived there until his death in 1869.
 All that remains are ruins of the foundation of the former fort.
 The fort is on private land.